Applications Developer & Support - IT-Online

 - Assist and support the Senior Developers in evaluating and analysing user requests and business requirements to develop applications within the MS Windows environment.

-- Work closely with the website administrator on the design and development of the website and intranet (including SharePoint);
+- Work closely with the website administrator on the design, development of the Organisation’s website and intranet (including SharePoint);

 - Graphic User Interface (front end) design on the current and new application systems;